fbpx

 Scope of Service:

-- Provides ultrasound therapy, interferential therapy, transcutaneous electrical nerve stimulation and modern acupuncture to relieve pain;
+• Provides ultrasound therapy, interferential therapy and transcutaneous electrical nerve stimulation to relieve pain;

 Remarks: This service requires referral from a Hong Kong registered doctor.